scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

    sudo groupadd docker

-2. Add your user to the Docker group.
+2. Add your user to the docker group.
+Log out and log in again.
+The new group will be active for this user on next login.

 .. code-block:: sh